MatthijsMu/matthijsmu.github.io/content/project/minchainpartition/index.md

 ---
 title: Minimum chain partitioning (using Hopcroft-Karp)
-summary: One of two practical assignments for the course Algorithms and Datastructures.
-A variant of the box-stacking problem is given, which essentially boils down to a Dilworth chain partitioning problem.
-This can be reformulated as a bipartite matching problem, and efficiently solved in O(n^2.5) time where n is the size of the poset.
+summary: Efficient algorithm for a variant of the Box-Stacking problem (essentially a Dilworth chain partitioning problem).
+Constructs a bipartite matching and solves this with the Hopcroft-Karp Algorithm.
 tags:
 date: "2022-12-12T00:00:00Z"